-1. It would not serve my purpose to describe in detail any fictional community of the future.
+- 1. It would not serve my purpose to describe in detail any fictional community of the future.
 I want to provide guidelines for action, not for fantasy.
 A modern society, bounded for convivial living, could generate a new flowering of surprises far beyond anyone's imagination and hope.
-I am not proposing a Utopia, but a procedure that provides each community with the choice of its unique social arrangements.

-2. I do not want to contribute to an engineering manual for - 2.
-I do not want to contribute to an engineering manual for the design of convivial institutions or tools, nor do I want to the design of convivial institutions or tools, nor do I want to engage in a sales campaign for what would be obviously a better technology.
+I am not proposing a Utopia, but a procedure that provides each community with the choice of its unique social arrangements. - 2.
+I do not want to contribute to an engineering manual for the design of convivial institutions or tools, nor do I want to engage in a sales campaign for what would be obviously a better technology.
 My purpose is to lay down criteria by which the manipulation of people for the sake of their tools can be immediately recognized, and thus to exclude those artifacts and institutions which inevitably extinguish a convivial life style.
 Paradoxically, a society of simple tools that allows men to achieve purposes with energy fully under their own control is now difficult to imagine.
-Our imaginations have been industrially deformed to conceive only what can be molded into an engineered system of social habits that fit the logic of large-scale production.
+Our imaginations have been industrially deformed to conceive only what can be moulded into an engineered system or social habits that fit the logic of large-scale production.
 We have almost lost the ability to frame in fancy a world in which sound and shared reasoning sets limits to everybody's power to interfere with anybody's equal power to shape the world.
-The present world is divided into those who do not have enough and those who have more than enough, those who are pushed off the road by cars and those who drive them.
-The have-nots are miserable and the rich anxious to get more.
-A